I have a lot of content on this site so I made these pages as an introduction to the iPhone hacking

 restriction put in place by Apple that limits the iPhone to operating on a particular

-network.
+cellular network.
 You can always roam, but at greatly increased rates of service.
-When you unlock
+When you

-an AT&T or a T-Mobile iPhone, it allows it to operate on any network in the world that
+unlock an AT&T or a T-Mobile iPhone, it allows it to operate on any network in the world

-uses the GSM standard (the most widely adopted cellular phone standard on the planet).
-You
+that uses the GSM standard (the most widely adopted cellular phone standard on the

-simply remove one SIM card and insert the SIM card of the network you want to use and the
+planet).
+You simply remove one SIM card and insert the SIM card of the network you want to

-Unlocking (from a CDMA perspective) does not apply to the Sprint or Verizon networks.
+Unlocking (from a CDMA perspective) doesn't apply to the Sprint or Verizon networks.

 These providers must provision your iPhone to work on their network.
 You can't just run